alajusticia/laravel-logins/README.md

 Everytime a successful authentication occurs, information will automatically be saved in the database in the `logins` table.

-Also, if a notification class is defined in the `config/logins.php` configuration file, an email will be sent to notify your user on every new login.
+Also, if a notification class is defined in the `logins.php` configuration file, an email will be sent to notify your user on every new login.

 ### Retrieving the logins